jddf-examples/typescript-mongo-analytics/README.md

   res.status(400).json(errors);
 }

 // We got past the validation step.
-This type-case is safe: const user = req.body as User;
+This type-cast is safe: const user = req.body as User;
 ```

-It's the same idea as before, but with all the error-prone bits automated!
+It's the same idea as before, but with all the error-prone steps automated!

 ### How JDDF helps you scale